openwrt/docker/README.md

 ## `rootfs` (experimental)

-> The OpenWrt runtime uses multiple active serices to work, it's not really
+> The OpenWrt runtime uses multiple active services to work, it's not really
 > suited as a container.
 This `rootfs` should only be used for special cases
 > like CI testing.